angeleyazbec/NCAA-Softball-Analysis/README.md

 ## Visualizations
 Visualizations were generated using pandas and matplotlib.
-A separate Tableau visualization was also created. https://public.tableau.com/app/profile/angele.yazbec/viz/WCWS2022Insight/Story1
+I also created a separate Tableau storyboard to summarize key performance indicators. https://public.tableau.com/app/profile/angele.yazbec/viz/WCWS2022Insight/Story1

 ## SQL Queries
 A table schema was created before inserting the transformed data from Python.